Does Shea Butter smell?

 Should Shea Butter be refrigerated?
 How should it be stored?

 No!
 There is no need to refrigerate shea butter.
 It will only get hard & cold.
 You want your shea butter soft enough to apply to your skin.
 Shea butter should be stored like all other skin & hair products.
 In a cool dry place away from heat.
+However, if you have a larger amount of unrefined shea butter or not going to use your butter for a while you can store in the fridge.

 Can Shea Butter be heated?